davidlougheed/strkit/README.md

 ### `strkit convert`: STR catalog conversion

-STRkit takes as input a four-or-more-column BED file, structured like:
+STRkit takes as input a four-or-more-column BED file, structured like one of the following:

 ```
+contig  start end [0 or more extraneous columns] NNN
-contig  start end [0 or more extraneous columns] motif
+contig  start end [0 or more extraneous columns] ID=locus1;MOTIF=NNN
 ```

 Any extraneous columns are removed, (internally) leaving a four-column STR locus representation.